cancerit/hairpin2/internal_doc.md

 For paired data, given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `HPF` if they are suspected cruciform artefacts, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.
 The `ALF` filter indicates poor signal-to-noise, and provides additional confidence in the `HPF` filter – cruciform artefacts usually cause a marked decrease in alignment score.
 The `ALF` flag also may appear on variants without `HPF`, often indicating other artefacts associated with poor signal-to-noise.

-`hairpin2` should replace, as far as is possible, the tools known as "Mathijs' Scripts", "AdditionalBamStatistics", "Tim Butler's Scripts" and, unfortunately, probably many other names.
-It also supersedes `hairpin`, a stopgap version /of Mathijs' Scripts that relied on some of Mathijs' original code, and therefore was unreliable and error prone (though less so than the raw scripts themselves).
-However, this incarnation is not a total replacement for Mathijs' Scripts at this time (and has changed in functionality since the stopgap tool, the original hairpin):
+`hairpin2` has been designed to replace `AdditionalBamStatistics`, which forms a key part of the the LCM processing pipelines known as "Mathijs' Scripts" and "Tim Butler's scripts" (there may also be other names and other pipelines which incoroprate this tool).

 > Mathjis LCM filters includes the following steps:
 > 1. Preselect: Filters the CaVEMan calls for “PASS” && “CLPM=0” && “ASMD>=140”